vuthanhdatt/real-estate-pipeline/README.md

 ```
 ## Load into S3

-S3 will be data lake in this data pipeline, it store all raw data I just extract from chotot.
-To upload data into S3, I use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
-The data we extract will be daily upload to S3 bucket.
+S3 will be data lake in this data pipeline, it store all raw data I just extract from chotot The data we extract will be daily upload to S3 bucket, store in `parquet` file type.

 ![s3](https://github.com/vuthanhdatt/real-estate-pipeline/blob/main/img/s3.png)